entelect/angular-baboon/Baboon.Angular.App/README.md

 Linting is the process of running a program that will analyze code for potential errors.
 [Jshint](http://jshint.com/about/) is the default linting tool used in this seed project although [Eslint](http://eslint.org/) is another great linting tool alternative.
-By default, jshint is set up to be very strict, but you can modify the _.jshintrc_ file to relax jshint.
+By default, Angular Babbon has jshint is set up to be very strict, but you can modify the _.jshintrc_ file to relax jshint.
 Check out the [jshint documentation](http://jshint.com/docs/options/) for all the available options.

 ### 2.2 Environment